second-state/lity/docs/rule-engine-guide.rst

 Here we model the problem in a way similiar to entity-relationship model. ``Cat`` and ``CatLocation`` has an one-to-one relationship.
 Food represents a cat food on the number line, ``location`` represents its location, ``energy`` represents how much energy it can provide to Cat.
 Each unit of energy provides power for the cat to move one unit forward.

-Now we can define 2 rules to solve the problem (Note that the order of definition is important!)
+Now we can define 2 rules to solve the problem.

 .. code:: ts

-    rule "catEatFood"
+    rule "catEatFood" salience 10
     when {
         c1: Cat();
         cl1: CatLocation(id == c1.id);